Doctorate in Clinical Psychology

 Preliminary, paper-based selection is undertaken by Programme staff and regional psychologists.
 At this stage, attention is paid to the applicant's academic record, clinically relevant experience, and referee reports.
 These assessments are guided by a standard grading system.
 We anonymise applications at the short-listing stage.

-For the 2019 entry, we selected 100 from 816 applicants to interview for 29 NHS places, and 10 from 65 applicants to interview for 3 self-funded places.
-Each interviewee for NHS places attends for three interviews, focusing on clinical, research/academic, and service user/carer topics.
-The clinical and research/academic interviews are carried out by one member of the programme team and one Clinical Psychologist working in the region.
-The service user/carer interview is carried out by a Clinical Psychologist working in the region and a service user or carer.
-There is also an opportunity to meet current trainees and attend a presentation by Programme staff.
-Self-funded applicants are assessed against the same criteria as applicants for NHS places but they attend one longer interview conducted by the Programme Director, a clinical tutor on the programme team, and a service user or carer.
-If self-funded candidates are in the UK, they will be expected to attend a face-to-face interview.
-If they are not in the UK, a skype interview will be arranged.
+For the 2020 entry, we selected 100 from 826 applicants to interview for 36 NHS places, and 15 from 84 applicants to interview for 3 self-funded places.
+In previous years, each interviewee for NHS places has attended for three interviews, focusing on clinical, research/academic, and service user/carer topics.
+The clinical and research/academic interviews were carried out by one member of the programme team and one Clinical Psychologist working in the region.
+The service user/carer interview was carried out by a Clinical Psychologist working in the region and a service user or carer.
+There was also an opportunity to meet current trainees and attend a presentation by Programme staff.
+In 2020, due to the COVID-19 crisis, there was a single interview carried out remotely.
+Self-funded applicants are assessed against the same criteria as applicants for NHS places but in both 2019 and 2020 they attend one long interview.
+For 2021, we are exploring the possibility of using contextual selection procedures.

 Definite offers of a place, as well as reserve list notifications, are made shortly after the interview.
-For non UK or Ireland EU candidates, the offer of an NHS place is subject to proof of application for settled or pre-settled status at the start of the programme.
+For non UK or Ireland EU candidates, the offer of an NHS place is subject to proof of the right to work at the start of the programme.
 Offers are subject to the usual NHS Trust health and police clearance.
 Health checks include screening for TB and checks for chicken pox, rubella and measles.
 HIV and Hepatitis C tests are offered.
 Police clearance involves enhanced DBS checks.
 There is no charge to successful applicants for NHS places or self-funded places for these checks.
 Training as a clinical psychologist involves working with children and vulnerable adults.
 Throughout the selection process and the training programme we take stringent measures to ensure that the clients that trainees work with are kept safe.